entice-repository/wp3-image-synthesis/recipe-based/README.md

 This service allow the automated creation of VM images using pre-made descriptors (recipes).

-The service relies on [Packer](http://packer.io), and for QEMU/KVM based images requires a physical host with KVM available.

 The directories contain the following:

 * _backend_ : Backend part of the service.
 The backend is responsible for building the requested images.
 This is a Python application.